top of page

 SWIMM Tulum.jpg

-As a project lead for a multinational social science initiative with partners from the U.S., Cuba, and Mexico, I developed and implemented bilingual survey materials in Spanish and English to assess the economic value of recreational fisheries in the Gulf of Mexico.
-This effort involved creating a comprehensive database of economic assessment methodologies and standardizing data collected from diverse stakeholder groups across international borders.
-Conducted as part of the 7th Gulf of Mexico Student Workshop on International Marine Management (SWIMM) and co-organized with UMDI-Sisal at the Universidad Nacional Autónoma de México (UNAM), the project launched with in-person sessions in Quintana Roo, Mexico, in May 2023 and continued with virtual sessions.
+As project lead for a multinational social science initiative spanning the U.S., Mexico, and Cuba, I developed and implemented bilingual survey tools to assess the economic value of recreational fisheries across the Gulf of Mexico.
+This effort involved building a shared database of valuation methodologies and standardizing data collection from diverse stakeholder groups—including anglers, guides, and policy officials—across international borders.

 Presentations